GoobyFRS/bluebotpc-web/pages/pc.md

 | Virus Removal        | $100 |
 | Screen Replacement   | $165* |

 All Personal Computer repairs include complementary dust removal and a OS Updates!

-The services listed above are exempt from our hourly rate.
+Laptop Screen Replacements start at $165.
+This price may increase if the replacement hardware is greater than $165.

 ### Home Network Support

-Is your wireless spotty?local  Does the printer keep falling off the network?
-I am your Network expert and I can help you diagnose, resolve, or become educated on all things networking! **$50/hour Flat Rate**
+Spotty WiFi?
+Keep loosing connection to the Printer?
+I am your local Network expert and I can help you diagnose, resolve, and become educated on all things networking! **$50/hour Flat Rate**

 ### Custom Built Desktops

-It doesn't matter if you are a newbie looking to build a brand new PC or just need an extra hand with your upgrade we are here to help!
-Our Denver faaccmily provides us ess to a [MicroCenter](https://www.microcenter.com/site/stores/denver.aspx) location.
+It doesn't matter if you are a newbie looking to build a brand new PC or just need an extra hand with your upgrade; We are here to help!
+Our Denver family provides us access to a [MicroCenter](https://www.microcenter.com/site/stores/denver.aspx) location.
 Often parts are cheaper in-store versus online.
 We pass these saving on to you!

 | **Service** | **Fixed Cost** |
 | Air-Cooled Full-Build | $160 |